Ebola seriously threatens Liberia's national existence: minister

-UNITED NATIONS, Sept 9 (Reuters) - Liberia’s national existence is “seriously threatened” by the deadly Ebola virus that is “spreading like wild fire and devouring everything in its path,” the country’s national defense minister told the United Nations Security Council on Tuesday.
+UNITED NATIONS (Reuters) - Liberia’s national existence is “seriously threatened” by the deadly Ebola virus that is “spreading like wild fire and devouring everything in its path,” the country’s national defense minister told the United Nations Security Council on Tuesday.

 “Liberia is facing a serious threat to its national existence.
 The deadly Ebola virus has caused a disruption of the normal functioning of our State,” said Liberian Minister of National Defense Brownie Samukai.